 - Choose a hospital with lower C-section rates

 - Let labor start on its own

-- Choose to check your baby’s heartbeat only at certain times instead of staying connected to a baby monitor throughout your labor
+- Ask to only check your baby’s heartbeat at certain times.
+This is instead of being connected to a monitor during your entire labor.

 - Stay home until you are in real labor